 Yi, S., Gadbury, M., & Lane, H.C.
 (2021).
 Identifying and coding STEM interest triggers in a summer camp.
 In E. de Vries, Y. Hod, & J. Ahn (Eds), Proceedings of the 15th International Conference of the Learning Sciences – ICLS 2021 (pp. 915-916).
 Bochum, Germany: International Society of the Learning Sciences. [pdf]

 Yi, S. & Gadbury, M. (accepted).
 Fostering future scientists: An overview of promoting scientific inquiry in Minecraft.
 Innovation showcase presentation at the Sixteenth International Conference on Technology, Knowledge & Society in Champaign, IL, USA.

-Gadbury, M., Yi, S., & Lane, H.C. (accepted).
+Gadbury, M., Yi, S., & Lane, H.C.
+(2021).
 Case studies of interest development in a game-based stem summer camp.
 Poster presentation at the American Educational Research Association 2021 Annual Meeting, virtual.

 Yi, S., Gadbury, M., & Lane, H.C.
 (2020).
 Coding and analyzing scientific observations from middle school students in Minecraft.
 In M. Gresalfi & I. S. Horn (Eds.), The Interdisciplinarity of the Learning Sciences, 14th International Conference of the Learning Sciences (ICLS) 2020, Volume 3 (pp. 1787-1788).
 Virtual Nashville, TN, USA: International Society of the Learning Sciences. [pdf]